U.S. Immigration Law in the Commonwealth of the Northern Mariana Islands (CNMI)

 Go to the U.S. Department of State website for information about:

-To get more information about immigration in the CNMI, you may:
+To get more information about advanced parole and immigration in the CNMI, you may:

 - Call the USCIS Contact Center at 800-375-5283.
 During regular business hours, applicants who need more information or assistance can speak to a USCIS service representative.
 This toll-free number has automated information available 24 hours a day, 7 days a week.
-In the CNMI, live assistance is available Tuesday through Friday, 7 a.m. to 2 p.m. local time.
+In the CNMI, live assistance is available Tuesday through Saturday, Saipan Time Zone: 5 a.m.-10 a.m.
+(Pacific Time Zone: 12 p.m.-5 p.m.).

 - Find the status of your case by using the My Case Status tool.